Asiatic cheetah: Conservation

 In September 2001, the "Conservation of the Asiatic Cheetah and its Associated Biota" project was launched by the Iranian Department of Environment in cooperation with the United Nations Development Programme's Global Environment Facility, the Wildlife Conservation Society, the IUCN Cat Specialist Group, the Cheetah Conservation Fund and the Iranian Cheetah Society.

+A few orphaned cubs have been raised in captivity, such as Marita who died on 31 August 2003.
+Beginning in August 2006, the day of his death became the Cheetah Conservation Day to inform the public about conservation programs.

 Personnel of Wildlife Conservation Society and the Iranian Department of Environment started radio-collaring Asiatic cheetahs in February 2007.
-The cats' movements are monitored using GPS collars.
+The cats' movements were monitored using GPS collars.
 Sanctions against Iran have made some projects, such as obtaining camera traps, difficult.

-A few orphaned cubs have been raised in captivity, such as Marita who died at the age of nine years in 2003.
-Beginning in 2006, the day of his death, 31 August, became the Cheetah Conservation Day, used to inform the public about conservation programs.

-In 2014, the Iran national football team announced that its 2014 FIFA World Cup and 2015 AFC Asian Cup kits are imprinted with pictures of the Asiatic cheetah in order to raise international awareness for its conservation.
-In February 2015, Iran launched a search engine, Yooz, that features a cheetah as the logo.
+The 2014 and 2015 AFC Asian Cup kits of the Iran national football team were imprinted with pictures of the Asiatic cheetah in order to raise international awareness for its conservation.
+In February 2015, Iran launched the search engine Yooz, which features a cheetah as its logo.
 The word "Yooz" translates to cheetah in some local languages and is deriative of "youzpalang", meaning cheetah in Persian.
 In May 2015, the Iranian Department of Environment announced plans to quintuple the penalty for poaching a cheetah to 100 million Iranian toman.
 In September 2015, Meraj Airlines introduced the new livery of Iranian Cheetah to support its conservation efforts.
 Iranian officials have discussed constructing wildlife crossings to reduce the number of deaths in traffic accidents.

 In September 2025, Iran's Department of Environment restarted its plan to preserve the cheetah after a hiatus of six years.